Ablative CO2 Laser: Treatment, Recovery & Results

 Practitioners commonly recommend the following aftercare guidelines after fully ablative CO2 laser:

-- Keep the skin clean and moisturised using the specific products recommended by your practitioner — do not use standard skincare products during early recovery
+- Keep the skin clean and moisturised using the specific products recommended by your practitioner.
+Do not use standard skincare products during early recovery

 - Apply prescribed ointments or healing balms as directed to keep the skin surface moist and protected during the first week

-- Avoid all sun exposure during recovery — the newly regenerated skin is extremely sensitive to UV damage
+- Avoid all sun exposure during recovery.
+The newly regenerated skin is extremely sensitive to UV damage

-- Apply a high-SPF sunscreen every day once the skin has healed sufficiently — sun protection is essential for at least 6 months post-treatment
+- Apply a high-SPF sunscreen every day once the skin has healed sufficiently.
+Sun protection is essential for at least 6 months post-treatment

 - Do not pick, scratch or peel the skin under any circumstances during recovery